-If the anxiety carries on or gets worse and is affecting your child’s day to day life there is support available.
+If the anxiety carries on, gets worse and is affecting your child’s day to day life there is support available.
 Speak to your child's teacher or other school support staff.
 You can also contact Just One Number to speak to a member of the team.

-Remember all children are different but if you are worried speak to your child's nursery or preschool setting, they will be happy to talk to you about how best to support your child.
+Remember all children are different but if you are worried speak to your child's nursery, early years or school setting.
+They will be happy to talk to you about how best to support your child.
 If your child is not at nursery, or you are still worried, contact Just One Number to talk to a health professional for advice and support.

 You can contact the Healthy Child Programme by calling Just One Number on 0300 300 0123 or texting Parentline on 07520 631590.
 Our opening hours are 8am-6pm Monday-Friday (excluding bank holidays) and 9am-1pm on Saturdays.